 NEW!
 Improv F(orever) - For Improv A-E and IFA program graduates who want to keep working on exercises and games while having fun with other grads.
 Students can take this course as many times as they like.
 If your ensemble would like to stay together, we may be able to arrange a class time for you; contact Stephanie Case for more information.

 If there is a class we don't offer that you would like, let us know!

 We know many of our students are new to auditioning, so check out our audition guide for helpful information!

 Graduates of the Conservatory and Music Improv programs are invited to audition for our House Ensembles.
-The next auditions for Infinite Sundaes, the Music Improv House Ensemble, are on Friday, December 20; audition sign-ups begin on Friday, December 6.
+The next auditions are on May 22-23.
 The sign-up link will be available on the House Ensembles information page.
 Auditions are held periodically throughout the year.